Facebook is rather holy today. A friend this morning posted:

 I love it when distractions that Satan would want to use to hinder our worship are overcome by the Spirit of God!
 I am thankful for people willing to be obedient and lead us in worship despite their fears, sadness, grief, or any of the other emotions that I know were at work this morning!

 Fear, sadness, and grief aren’t terrible emotions and there are appropriate times for all three.
-I’m not a psychologist, but I don’t think that’s a healthy way to view one’s feelings.
-Fear is not an evil spirit or a tool used by one.
-It’s simply the sanest response from any cognizant person who reads a newspaper.
+I’m not a psychologist, but I don’t think it’s healthy to view one’s normal human feelings of sadness and grief as tools used by Satan.

 The biggest trick the devil ever pulled was convincing bigots, misogynists, and homophobes that they were patriotic Christians.

-The people who wrote these posts are in opposite camps.
-The first is a minister’s wife and the second is a middle-aged homo.
-While I value them both, I’m a little bugged that both of them used the silly trick of devil-blaming to simply describe human nature.
+The people who wrote these posts are in opposite camps, politically and socially.
+The first is a minister’s wife and the second is a middle-aged homosexual.
+While I value them both, I’m a little bugged that both of them used the silly trick of devil-blaming to reduce and oversimplify the complexities of human nature.
 The devil doesn’t make anyone sad or fearful.
 The devil doesn’t convince anyone to be anything.
 Why isn’t this obvious?
 Humans do things — good and bad.
-The devil is just an old, antiquated, and mildly amusing idea upon which we dump all our guilt, shame, and responsibility.
+The devil is just an old, antiquated, and mildly amusing concept upon which we dump all our guilt, shame, and personal responsibility.

 God cannot be benevolent.
 If God is omniscient and omnipotent, he sits in Heaven and watches things like the Holocaust and AIDS and permits them — or worse, brings them into reality.
 And if he truly made all things and is benevolent, he cannot be a hands-off observer — that would be abandonment.
-By the assumed logic of those who consider themselves blessed (white, middle-class Christians), God elects to give some the comforts of life and others (starving Black children in Africa dying of AIDS) lives of misery and pain.
-This is actually a classic conundrum with Biblical precedent — the story of Job and the problem of suffering (sometimes called “the problem of evil”), which leads to one logical conclusion: if God exists, he must be evil.
+By the assumed logic of those who consider themselves blessed (white, middle-class Christians), God elects to give some the comforts and others (starving Black children in Africa dying of AIDS) lives of misery and pain.
+This is actually a classic conundrum with Biblical precedent.
+The story of Job and the problem of suffering (sometimes called “the problem of evil”) leads to one logical conclusion: if God exists, he must be evil.

 If the devil is real, I’m rooting for him.
 Until that day comes, I encourage everyone to stop blaming the beast down below.
 Blame the other one.